 Examples of Projects

-- Laudholm Farm– UMaine Cooperative Extension collaborates with Laudholm Farm, allowing Master Gardener Volunteers to manage the native plant demonstration garden and an ‘All Seasons’ demonstration garden on the grounds at Wells Reserve.
+Wells Reserve at Laudholm Farm– UMaine Cooperative Extension collaborates with Laudholm Farm, allowing Master Gardener Volunteers to manage the native plant demonstration garden and an All Seasons demonstration and MHH garden on the grounds at Wells Reserve.

-- Garden Angel– Program links Master Gardeners (Garden Angels) with recipients who usually are elderly persons with physical or mental and financial limitations who love to garden but need a friend, helping hand or Garden Angel to help them be able to continue gardening.
+Garden Angel Program links Master Gardeners (Garden Angels) with recipients who usually are elderly persons with physical or mental and financial limitations, who love to garden but need a friend, helping hand or Garden Angel to help them be able to continue gardening.

 Community Gardens in various towns, allowing and encouraging the public to learn and grow more successfully.

 Currently, in dealing with covid-19 safety protocols, we are limiting approval of new projects.
 With that in mind, this is the Project Approval form for MGVs who wish to propose a new project.